Philip Ashmole: Career

-In 1957, Ashmole graduated to Bachelor of Arts in Zoology at Brasenose College in Oxford.
-In the same year he became a research student at the Edward Grey Institute of Field Ornithology (EGI) and accompanied the scientists' couple Bernard and Sally Stonehouse and the ornithologist Doug Dorward on a two-year expedition of the British Ornithologists' Union to Ascension Island in the South Atlantic.
-Ashmole studied here the breeding and moult cycles of terns, which he wrote about in his Oxford doctoral thesis, entitled The Biology of Certain Terns: With Special Reference to Black Noddy Anous tenuirostris and the Wideawake Sterna fuscata on Ascension Island.
-In 1960, Ashmole married Myrtle Jane Goodacre, whom he met at a students' conference in 1957.
+In 1957, Ashmole graduated with a Bachelor of Arts degree in zoology from Brasenose College, University of Oxford.
+In the same year, he became a research student at the Edward Grey Institute of Field Ornithology (EGI) and accompanied the scientists Bernard and Sally Stonehouse, and the ornithologist Doug Dorward on a two-year expedition of the British Ornithologists' Union to Ascension Island in the South Atlantic.
+Here, Ashmole studied the breeding and moult cycles of terns, about which he wrote in his Oxford doctoral thesis, The Biology of Certain Terns: With Special Reference to Black Noddy Anous tenuirostris and the Wideawake Sterna fuscata on Ascension Island.
+In 1960, Ashmole married Myrtle Jane Goodacre, whom he had met at a students' conference in 1957.
 Myrtle Goodacre worked as researcher and librarian at the EGI and became Ashmole's collaborator in many research projects.
 The couple has one son and two daughters.

-Postdoctoral Ashmole worked as demonstrator at the University of Oxford in 1960.
+After his doctorate, Ashmole worked as demonstrator at the University of Oxford.
 He also was active as a research officer at the EGI until 1963.
 Through the mediation of David Lack, who worked with G. Evelyn Hutchinson at the EGI, Ashmole received a summer research fellowship at the Peabody Museum of Yale University.
 Subsequently, the Ashmoles spent a year in Hawaii on a Yale fellowship at the Bernice P. Bishop Museum from where they studied feeding ecology and breeding cycles of terns and other seabirds on Kiritimati, as well as trying to assess the effects of nuclear weapons testing on sea birds.
-Subsequently, Ashmole served as assistant and associate professor at Yale University, where he did research work until 1972.
-From 1972 to 1992 he held the post of lecturer and senior lecturer at the University of Edinburgh.
+Ashmole then served as assistant and associate professor at Yale University, where he conducted research until 1972.
+From 1972 to 1992, he held the post of lecturer and senior lecturer at the University of Edinburgh.

 Ashmole collected subfossil material of extinct bird species, including the Saint Helena hoopoe, the Ascension night heron and the Ascension crake.
 During a month-long research period on fossil birds on Saint Helena in 1959, Ashmole and his colleague Doug Dorward discovered the forceps pincers of the Saint Helena earwig, a species which was rediscovered in 1965 for a short term.

-Philip and Myrtle Ashmole are also active in the nature conservation movement.
-Most notable is the restoration of Carrifran Wildwood in the Southern Uplands of Scotland.
-For that and other projects the Ashmoles helped to found the Borders Forest Trust, an environmental charity, in 1996, of which Philip Ashmole has been a long-serving trustee.
+Ashmole and his wife are also active in the nature conservation movement, most notably the restoration of Carrifran Wildwood in the Southern Uplands of Scotland.
+For that and other projects, the Ashmoles helped to found the Borders Forest Trust, an environmental charity, in 1996, of which Ashmole has been a long-serving trustee.

-In 2015, Philip and Myrtle Ashmole received the Lifetime Achievement Award at the RSPB Nature of Scotland Awards.
+In 2002, Philip and his wife were presented with the Lifetime Achievement Award of the Pacific Seabird Group, and in 2015, Philip and Myrtle Ashmole received the Lifetime Achievement Award at the RSPB Nature of Scotland Awards.

+Myrtle Ashmole died on 27 April 2025 and is remembered as "A champion of Nature and a Starter of Things".